marshki/pyWype/README.md

 PROCEED WITH CAUTION.
 THIS WILL IRRECOVERABLY WIPE DATA FROM YOUR DISK.
 Still early in development.

+Open New Issues for:

+- [] dd: error wiritng '/dev/sdb': No space left on device
+- [] dd: writing to 'standard output': Broken pipe

 TODO:
 - [x] Detect attached devices
 - [x] Define block device(s) to be wiped